forestgrape/coronavirus/index.md

 * observing the natural habitat can provide knowledge and ideas to develop medications and treatments.

 ### Hypotheses
-Sketching hypotheses about the habitat of SARS-like including pieces of evidence. [a more in depth exploration and explanation is in work: section [Habitat and Life Cycle of Coronavirus Organisms]]
+Sketching hypotheses about the habitat of SARS-like including pieces of evidence. [a more in depth exploration and explanation is in work: [Habitat and Life Cycle of Coronavirus Organisms]]
 Summaries and references this findings are based on are added at the very bottom of the page [soon to be moved on its own page].

 1. The virus strains closely related to SARS-CoV-2 and including those using the ACE 2 receptor are endemic to the region around northern Yunnan.
 Evidence:
     * Bats containing SARS-like viruses using the ACE 2 receptor are found in northern Yunnan and only in this region.
     * The tropism of the early SARS-2 strains in November through January was such that that SARS-CoV-2 spread only in cool and dry but not in warm and humid conditions.
 A similar climate is expected for the evolutionary habitat of SARS-CoV-2 and such a climate is found in the mountainous part of northern Yunnan.
 2. Domestic animals are part of the natural habitat of SARS-CoV-1/2 and regular limited infections of humans occur.
 Evidence:
-    - The tropism of SARS-CoV-2 and to a lesser extent of SARS-CoV-1, suggests adaption humans and indoor transmission.
+    - The tropism of SARS-CoV-2 suggests adaption humans and indoor transmission.
+Noteworthy a much better adaption than SARS-CoV-1.
     - Serology of farmers in northern Yunnan shows regular infections.
     - All human coronaviruses other than SARS-like are known to have close relatives in farm animals, thus jumps in either direction occurred.
 All relations to wild animal CoVs likely are due to jumps between domestic and wild animals and not to jumps between humans and wild animals.
+Moreover for most jumps of viruses between humans and other mammals, the mammals were domestic.
     - MERS is known that it usually jumps from camels to humans.
+SARS-like are similar to MERS-like:
+      - sequence identity
+      - epidemiological
-SARS-like are similar to MERS-like both genetical and antibody responses observed in rural areas (without SARS-CoV-2).
+          - antibody responses observed in rural areas (pre SARS-CoV-2)
+          - both MERS-like and SARS-like are sampled from bats
+      - evolution: frequent recombinations
     - SARS-like have a large and dense genetic diversity and an evolution with frequent recombinations which requires co-infections of different strains in the same cell and so in the same animal.
 This makes indicates a host species with a large biomass and a relaxed 'Darwinism'.
 For the last centuries the only animals providing this, are farm animals.
 Candidates are goats, sheep, pigs or even silk-moths (Bombyx mori).
 3. The livestock animals are likely goats or sheep.
 Evidence:
     - Due to cross immune reactions against coronaviruses, a group of vertebrates likely can be an evolutionary habitat to only one coronavirus species.
 Cattle have BCoVs, pigs have TEGV and camels MERS.
 Sheep and goats are still available to provide a habitat.